sleipner01/TimeMaster/readme.md

 The project is set up for Gitpod.

 1. Use the button above, or the main button in Gitlab to open an instance of the repo.
-2. When the instance is ready, the terminal is automatically initialized in the ´´´time-master``-directory.
+2. When the instance is ready, the terminal is automatically initialized in the `time-master`-directory.
 3. Maven dependencies should already have been installed.
 4. Navigate to `fxui`-directory with: `cd fxui`
 5. Execute `mvn clean javafx:run` in the terminal.